mikewest/http-state-tokens/README.md

 ### How do you expect folks to migrate to this from cookies?

 Slowly and gradually.
-User agents could begin by advertising support for the new hotness, perhaps adding a `Sec-HTTP-State: ?` header to outgoing requests.
-Developers could begin using the new mechanism for pieces of their authentication infrastructure that would most benefit from origin-scoping, probably side-by-side with the existing cookie infrastructure.
+User agents could begin by advertising support for the new hotness, perhaps adding a `Sec-HTTP-State: ?` header to outgoing requests, setting a value only after explicit reset.
+Developers could begin using the new mechanism for pieces of their authentication infrastructure that would most benefit from origin-scoping, side-by-side with the existing cookie infrastructure.
 Over time, they could build up a list of the client-side state they're relying on, and begin to construct a server-side mapping between session identifiers and state.
 Once that mechanism was in place, state could migrate to it in a piecemeal fashion.

 Eventually, you could imagine giving developers the ability to migrate completely, turning cookies off for their sites entirely (via Origin Manifests, for instance).
 Even more eventually, we could